nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-domain.md

 1. Domain-Driven Architectures
 2. Protocol-Driven Architectures

-This blog discusses the distinction between the two and my (current) position why you should consider protocol-based architectures most of the time.
+This blog discusses the distinction between the two and my (current) position why you should consider protocol-driven architectures most of the time.

 ## Domain-Driven Architecture (DDA)